 Beliefs.
-To investigate the role of beliefs for gender differences in persistence, the following two questions were asked both before and after the provision of feedback, yielding a set of four elicited beliefs per subject.
-Before the second question, subjects were informed/reminded that they might be asked to take a "future IQ test" of a similar level of difficulty later in the experiment.
+To investigate the role of beliefs for gender differences in persistence, the following two questions were asked both before and after the provision of feedback, yielding a set of four elicited beliefs per subject.6 Before the second question, subjects were informed/reminded that they might be asked to take a "future IQ test" of a similar level of difficulty later in the experiment.

-- 1. How likely (out of 100) do you think it is that you passed the IQ test? - Announcement of future IQ test. -

-2. How likely (out of 100) do you think it is that you could pass the future IQ test?
+- 1. How likely (out of 100) do you think it is that you passed the IQ test? - Announcement of future IQ test. - - 2.
+How likely (out of 100) do you think it is that you could pass the future IQ test?

 A novel advantage of eliciting these two beliefs both before and after feedback is that this allows us to explore gender differences (i) in how people form beliefs about their future, given beliefs about their past performance; and (ii) how these beliefs respond to feedback.
 If Part 2 was drawn for payment, subjects earned a bonus of either \$20 or \$0, determined by the crossover method (Mobius et al., 2014).
-This mechanism implies that subjects maximize their chance of winning \$20 by always reporting their true beliefs, which was emphasized in the instructions.
+This mechanism implies that subjects maximize their chance of winning \$20 by always reporting their true beliefs, which was emphasized in the instructions.7

 Part 3: Continue or quit.
 The main outcome of interest in the experiment is how subjects choose between the two options of continuing and quitting.
 Subjects' continuation probabilities serve as a measure of persistence.
-The two options vary in terms of (i) the additional feedback subjects get, (ii) the difficulty of the task, and (iii) the payment scheme.
-Subjects had to correctly answer comprehension questions about what each option entailed before making their decision.
-It was emphasized that quitting does not imply leaving the experiment early.
+The two options vary in terms of (i) the additional feedback subjects get, (ii) the difficulty of the next task, and (iii) the compensation scheme of the next task - see panel (b) of Figure 1.
+Subjects were informed in detail about what each option entailed and had to correctly answer comprehension questions before making their decision.
+Choices could not be reversed later, e.g., after receiving additional feedback.
+It was further emphasized that quitting does not imply leaving the experiment early.